Build Server 6 — An easier HCI?

 I look into another HCI solution: Suse Harvester.
 It’s actually a very good software, the UI is great and the install is easy.
 But if you want any kind of authorization and control over who can see what projects, you have to deploy rancher, which can then “consume” the harvester api and work with it.
 While excellent, I don’t really feel like having to set up rancher either on another server, or in a virtual machine.

-But I begin looking into something else, Incus.
+But at this point, I was done, and I began looking into something else, Incus.

 Incus: